 Just weeks before his final report Cory came to Dundalk and met campaigners who were looking for an inquiry into the murders of Breen and Buchanan.
 When they asked if he was going to call for an inquiry he said: “I know something happened here but I have no evidence to call for an inquiry”.
 When asked “What do you need?”
 (He obviously needed direct evidence of collusion), normally reliable sources told Village: “They [the campaigners] wrote up a statement and gave it to Fulton to sign”.
 The statement said Owen Corrigan had passed information to Patrick ‘Mooch’ Blair in a car with Fulton.

-Ultimately, for whatever reason, Cory was convinced after meeting Fulton and, according to sources, receiving a statement from Fulton (right).
+Ultimately, for whatever reason, Cory was convinced after meeting Fulton and, according to sources, receiving a statement from him.
 He cited Fulton’s evidence as a major reason for calling for a public inquiry into the Breen and Buchanan murders, focusing on Dundalk Garda station.
 That inquiry became the Smithwick Tribunal.

-Soon after that, Fulton went to Cory and read the statement.
 Village‘s sources, however, are adamant that the initial statement as given to Cory concerned Corrigan giving information to IRA member Patrick ‘Mooch’ Blair about the arrival of Breen and Buchanan at Dundalk Garda station.
 Village‘s sources insists that the statement described how Detective Sergeant Corrigan came out of Dundalk Station and said to ‘Mooch’ Blair – who was supposedly sitting in a car with Fulton – “they’re here”, after Breen and Buchanan had entered Dundalk.

 Crucially, by the time Fulton reached Smithwick the alleged collusion had morphed into allegations about Corrigan’s passing ‘Mooch’ Blair information about Tom Oliver.
 Not having access to the original Cory documents it has not been possible to verify – and Patrick Blair and Corrigan utterly deny – the allegations.
 A description of this scandalous contradiction appeared in a 2007 story by Suzanne Breen in the Sunday Tribune.